avivasolutionsnl/Nyxie/README.md

 Sitecore.Commerce.Engine --> \build\commerce

 - Build Sitecore XC Docker images according to the instructions found here: https://github.com/Sitecore/docker-images
-    - Or if you have pre-built Docker images available in a registry, set the `REGISTRY` in (./env)
+    - Or if you have pre-built Docker images available in a registry, set the `REGISTRY` in [](./env)

-- Copy your Sitecore license file (license.xml) to the [](./license) folder

 - Spin up the environment (make sure you are using Windows and not Linux containers):
 ```
 PS> docker-compose up
 ```

 To set the Docker container service names as DNS names on your host edit your `hosts` file.
 A convenient tool to automatically do this is [whales-names](https://github.com/gregolsky/whales-names).

 Synchronize the development content by running Unicorn: [http://cm/unicorn.aspx?verb=sync](http://cm/unicorn.aspx?verb=sync).